RakhithJK/BishopFox-sliver-wiki/Stagers.md

 By default, the staging protocol used is TCP.
 The `--protocol` flag can be used to specify either `tcp` or `http` as the staging protocol.
 The generated shellcode can now be used on the target system to start a new Sliver session.

-## Custom stagers
+## Custom Stagers

 One thing to consider while writing or using a custom stager, especially for the HTTP protocol, is that the Sliver server will only serve stage 2 payloads on specifically defined URLs.
 Indeed, since the HTTP staging listener is reusing the regular HTTP listener, it follows the same [procedural HTTP protocol](https://github.com/BishopFox/sliver/wiki/HTTP(S)-C2#procedural-http-c2).

-The extension used to retrieve a stage 2 payload is `.woff`.
+The file extension used to retrieve a stage 2 payload is `.woff`.

 As a result, if you want to implement your own stager to fetch a stage 2 payload via HTTP, you need to query a URL that looks like this: `http://SLIVER-SERVER:STAGING-PORT/whatever.woff`.